vhub-team/native-db/functions/0x5BFF36D6ED83E0AE.md

 # HUD::GET_PAUSE_MENU_POSITION

 ## Summary
-Retrieves the position of the pause menu as 0 to 1 decimal percentage values.
+Retrieves the position of the pause menu as 0 to 1 decimal percentage values

 ## Returns
 * **VECTOR**: Vector position of the pause menu movie